-A data science life cycle is an iterative set of steps you take to deliver a data science project or product.
+A data science life cycle is an iterative set of data science steps you take to deliver a project or analysis.
 Because every data science project and team are different, every specific data science life cycle is different.
-However, most data science projects tend to flow through the same general life cycle.
+However, most data science projects tend to flow through the same general life cycle of data science steps.

 With help from our friends at ACME, Inc, we’ll illustrate how a hypothetical project progresses through a typical data science life cycle framework.